grabbeh/fennec/README.md

 Fennec
 ==================

-This is a tool you can use to visualise and analyse your trade mark portfolio (on the assumption you have one!).
+Fennec is a tool you can use to visualise and analyse your trade mark portfolio (on the assumption you have one!).
 You can also allow non-legal types (PR/design teams) to check whether you are registered in a particular country to allow them to use appropriate trade marks ('R'/'TM' etc).

 Here's what the admin panel looks like: